 I know.
 Did you pick your smartphone?
 Or your vehicle?
 (Tesla owners, I'm talking to you!)
-Okay, Maybe it was an article of clothing and accessory or cosmetic product or a musical instrument.
+Okay, Maybe it was an article of clothing, an accessory or cosmetic product.
+Or a musical instrument?
 Whatever it was, have you considered what makes it great to you?

 If you rolled your eyes and thought "design, duh!" you're right.
 That's our topic today.